Heterogeneous Clinical Trial Outcomes via Multi-Output Gaussian Processes: Related Work

 \section{Related Work}

-Gaussian Processes have been used for decades under various names such as kriging or Bayesian kernel regression, and are related to the widely used Support Vector Machines (SVMs).
+Gaussian Processes have been used for decades under various names such as kriging or Bayesian kernel regression, and are related to the widely used Support Vector Machines (SVMs) \cite{hearst1998support}.
 Their used has increased in the past couple of decades with the advent of greater computational resources, and much research has occurred concerning their scalability to larger data sets under contemporary computational constraints.
 These methods often include variational inference schemes via the "inducing point" framework\cite{hensman2013gaussian}, or spectral methods to approximate the full covariance function via sampled Fourier features\cite{rahimi2007random}.
-The speedups possible through Kronecker structure have been used for some time, but have previously been used on structured image data\cite{gilboa2014image}, drug combinations\cite{Ronneberg2021,Ronneberg2023}, spatio-temporal modelling\cite{Gelfand2004}, and multi-task regression \cite{bonilla2007multi}.
+The speedups possible through Kronecker structure have been used for some time, but have previously been used on structured image pixel data\cite{gilboa2014image}, drug combinations\cite{Ronneberg2021,Ronneberg2023}, spatio-temporal modelling\cite{Gelfand2004}, and multi-task regression \cite{bonilla2007multi}.

-Heterogeneous multiple outputs have also received research focus: while multiple Gausssian-distributed outputs allow for analytical marginalisation of the latent variable, the presence of discrete or other non-Gaussian-distributed outputs forces the use of non-conjugate inference methods such as variational methods, Expectation Propagation or sampling of the latent variable.
+Heterogeneous multiple outputs have also received research focus \cite{moreno2018heterogeneous}: while multiple Gaussian-distributed outputs allow for analytical marginalisation of the latent variable, the presence of discrete or other non-Gaussian-distributed outputs forces the use of non-conjugate inference methods such as variational methods \cite{hoffman2013stochastic}, Expectation Propagation \cite{minka2013expectation} or sampling of the latent variable posterior.
 Here we opt for the latter solution, aided by the development of the Stan programming language and the underlying continuity and smoothness of all latent parameters of interest.
+Heterogeneity between multiple data sets has also been explored with multiple output GPs in the context of fusing randomised and observational data sets \cite{dimitriou2024data}.